 - Go for a bike ride.
 Pump up those old bike tires, and get those legs moving.
-Ride around your neighbourhood, or even in a park (if it is open).
+Ride around your neighborhood, or even in a park.

 All of these are great ways to stay active during this crazy time.
 Get out and enjoy the fresh air!

 - Yoga.
 And if you’re not confident enough with your technique and form to do it by yourself….hello YouTube!
 There are tons of yoga accounts that post follow-along videos that can last 10-45 mins.